 For nearly fifty years the Club has campaigned on heritage in general, and historic boats in particular.
 Additionally it has acted to preserve aspects of waterways heritage which were specific to the needs of historic craft in their working context.

 Why we’re passionate about canal heritage

-A National Asset
+Our National Asset

 As well as historic canal-related buildings themselves, the Club cares about the loss of traditional features and lock furniture, which in themselves tell the story of how the canals were worked.
-The increasing use by BW of sub-contractors and the gradual loss of its own internal expertise can lead to an unintended loss of heritage features.
+The increasing use by CRT of sub-contractors and the gradual loss of its own internal expertise can lead to an unintended loss of heritage features.
 Often, these features can be preserved at little extra cost and within the normal maintenance programme.

-The Club recognises that the role of the waterways is changing and that new buildings and new uses for water space are inevitable and often desirable.
+The Club recognises that the role of the waterways is changing and that new buildings and new uses for water space are inevitable and sometimes desirable.
 Good design, sympathetic understanding of the context and effective management can produce developments that enhance the historic value of the waterway.
 Unsympathetic or inappropriate design can destroy it for ever.

 We are particularly concerned about canal-side property developments that lead to a degradation of the historic value of the canal corridor.
 We rely on our members to be aware of potential developments and planning applications in their areas, and to alert our committee.